 Let’s start the season of Advent with a list of our 10 most beautiful Christmas markets in France’s North-East, all situated in the Alsace, Franche-Comté and Lorraine regions.
-Christmas markets are called “Marchés de Noël” in French and although they are a traditional event in Alsace, many of them have been “exported” to other parts of France, from Lille to Rouen and Bordeaux.
+Christmas markets are called “Marchés de Noël” in French and are organised in the historic town or village centre.
+Although they are a traditional event in Alsace, many of these French Christmas markets have been “exported” to other parts of the country, from Lille to Rouen and Bordeaux.

 2. Colmar, Alsace

-Alsace’s second most visited Christmas market enhances the rich medieval and Renaissance architecture of the old town and the picturesque Little Venice district.
+One of my best French Christmas Markets is that of Colmar.
+This is Alsace’s second most visited Christmas market which enhances the rich medieval and Renaissance architecture of the old town and the picturesque Little Venice district.

 3. Montbéliard, Franche-Comté